ashley190/T3A3/README.md

         5. Configure your hba_file settings to the following:-
         ![hba settings](docs/hba_settings.png)

-* Web pages not loading correctly - try clearing the cache on your browser
+2. Web pages not loading correctly - try clearing the cache on your browser

-* Can't login to admin interface - Run `flask db-custom seed` to ensure admin tables are seeded.
+3. Can't login to admin interface - Run `flask db-custom seed` to ensure admin tables are seeded.
 Two admin users are created with the usernames 'Admin1' and 'Admin2' with password '654321'.

+4. Backup function does not work on AWS EC2 flask application - Create the src/backup folder and change the owner of the folder to 'ubuntu'

+    (in src folder)`mkdir backup`

+    `sudo chown ubuntu backup`

 # Continuous integration/Continuous Deployment(CI/CD)